-I. Marilyn Evink, Clerk for Zeeland Charter Township, Ottawa County, Michigan, do hereby certify that the foregoing Ordinance was adopted at a regular meeting of the Zeeland Charter Township Board, held on,, 1994.
-The following members of the Zeeland Charter Township Board were present at that meeting:Ellens.
-Evink, De Kleine, Berghorst, Timmer, Norman, Nykamp and the following members of the Zeeland Charter Township Board were absent: none .
-The Ordinance was adopted by the Township Board with members of the Board Ellesn, Evink, De Kleine, Berghorst, Timmer, Norman, Nykamp voting in favor, and members of the Board voting in opposition to the Ordinance.
-Notice of Adoption and Posting was published in the Grand Rapids Press on Mar_c3hl~, , 1994.
-An attested copy of the Ordinance was sent to the Ottawa County Clerk by first class mail, postage prepaid, on ~M~a~r~c~h~ ~3~1~ , 1994. $\mathcal{C} = \mathcal{C} \cdot \mathcal{C}$
+I. Marilyn Evink, Clerk for Zeeland Charter Township, Ottawa County, Michigan, do hereby certify that the foregoing Ordinance was adopted at a regular meeting of the Zeeland Charter Township Board, held on . . .
+1994.
+The following members of the Zeeland Charter Township Board were present at that meeting: Ellens.
+Evink, De Kleine, Berghorst, Timmer, Norman, none were absent: The Ordinance was adopted by the Township Board with members of the Board Ellesn, Evink, De Kleine, Berghorst, Timmer, Norman, Nykamp voting in favor, and members of the Board voting in opposition to the Ordinance.
+Notice of Adoption and Posting was published in the Grand Rapids Press on M_a_r_3hl~, , 1994.
+An attested copy of the Ordinance was sent to the Ottawa County Clerk by first class mail, postage prepaid, on ~M~a~r~c~h~~3~1~, 1994.